adickson311/dsg-blocks/README.md

-DSG Calendar
+DSG Blocks
 =============

-An interactive calendar application built on Node.js
+An application built for managing the blcoks pages deals on Node.js

 Technology
 ------------